top of page

 Felicia Leborgne Nowels

-Felicia Leborgne Nowels is Board Certified by the Florida Bar in International Law and is a Partner at Akerman, LLP, where she practices international trade law and federal regulatory administrative law.
+Felicia Leborgne Nowels is board certified by the Florida Bar in International Law and is a Partner at Akerman, LLP, where she practices international trade law and federal regulatory administrative law.
 Nowels grew up in Miami and danced under the tutelage of Thomas Armour, Robert Pike, and Ruth Weisen.
 She also danced with the Miami Ballet.
 Nowels graduated from Davidson College with a Bachelor of Arts degree in French and a concentration in International Relations.
 She moved to Tallahassee in 2000, where she graduated from Florida State University Law School.
 She and her husband, Matthew Nowels, have three children, one of whom is a student at The Tallahassee Ballet.
 Having danced most of her life and interned as a student at the Louvre in Paris, Nowels is passionate about ballet, the arts, and her local community.

 Sarah Villella